Lean Validation Cheat Sheet

 How many people have this problem?

-Do people (still) trust our product to solve their problem?
+Do people trust our product enough to use it?

-Will people (still) exchange money or value for our product?
+Are people willing to exchange money or value for our product?

 BUILD: Prototypes